Geographic Information System (GIS)

 The material on this site is made available as a public service.
 Maps and data are to be used for reference purposes only and Clay County, Minnesota, is not responsible for any inaccuracies herein contained.

 No responsibility is assumed for damages or other liabilities due to the accuracy, availability, use or misuse of the information herein provided.
-Information on this site is in the public domain and may be copied without permission;
+Information on this site is in the public domain and may be copied without permission; citation of the source is appreciated.

 All attribute data displayed comes directly from the county's Government Revenue Management™ (GRM™) tax solution by Manatron, Inc. A routine is run nightly, which automatically updates the appropriate data files.

 All Clay County GIS data is available, free-of-charge (PDF) via our FTP site and our online services.
 Through the use of data sharing, we are achieving our goals of reducing duplication while providing additional services.
+Free exchange of information is the key to making efficient use of the investment in GIS development.

 Adopted in 1994, the Land Base Data Sharing Agreement (PDF) formalizes the exchange of GIS data between the local government entities in the Fargo-Moorhead (F-M) metropolitan area.
 This arrangement was updated in 2000 with the adoption of the F-M Advanced Metropolitan GIS Plan.